smashed-toes/dot-interview/README.md

 ## Instructions

+For running the file locally:
+1. Install relevant dependencies by running `npm install` in the shopping-app directory
+2. Start the server by running `npm run start-server`.
-For running the file locally, run `npm run dev` from the shopping-app directory.
+3. From a new terminal tab still in the shopping-app directory, run the application with `npm run dev`

 ## Infrastructure Choices